v-rgrace/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 audience: Admin
 ---

-# Import organizational data (first import)
+# Import organizational data (first import) (preview)

-*Applies to: private preview customers*
+>[!IMPORTANT]
+> This feature is for public preview customers only.
+Features in preview might not be complete and could undergo changes before becoming available in the broader release.

-Your organizational data can appear in the Microsoft Viva Insights’ advanced insights app in one of three ways: through Microsoft Entra ID, which is the default source; through individual .csv files that you as an Insights Administrator upload directly to Viva Insights; or through an automated data import that you, your source system admin, and your Microsoft 365 IT admin set up.
+Your organizational data can appear in the Microsoft Viva Insights’ advanced insights app in one of three ways: through Microsoft Entra ID, which is the default source; through individual .csv files that you as an Insights Administrator upload directly to Viva Insights; or through an API-based data import that you, your source system admin, and your Microsoft 365 IT admin set up.

 This article talks about the third option, importing data.